dantleech/blog/source/_posts/2022-08-10-sleepy-hollow.md

 the owner, "how did you find it?" "tough" "it's supposed to be tough" he said matter-of-factly.
 I then put my tent and fell into a coma for one hour.

+The campsite didn't have a place to plug my laptop and "work" but it did have a kitchen, and I cooked my food and charged the laptop, also leaving my battery pack overnight to charge.
+The battery pack was mysteriously empty when I got to this campsite, I'm not sure why as it seemed to be half full not so long ago.

 I think my body will adapt soon, my skin will tan and my muscles will level up.
 But for now I need a rest, I might see if I can arrange either a couple of days in a hostel (which doesn't look good, most of them are booked up) or a